NIH-funded translational research centers to speed, diversify Alzheimer's drug discovery

 Expanded open science will advance the pipeline for innovative therapeutics

 To help meet the urgent need for therapies that will effectively treat or prevent Alzheimer’s disease, the National Institute on Aging (NIA) has launched two new research centers with funding expected to total more than $73 million over the next five years.
-The Alzheimer Centers for the Discovery of New Medicines are designed to diversify and reinvigorate the Alzheimer’s disease drug development pipeline.
+The Alzheimer Centers for the Discovery of New Medicines awards are designed to diversify and reinvigorate the Alzheimer’s disease drug development pipeline.
 NIA is part of the National Institutes of Health.

 The Accelerating Medicines Partnership-Alzheimer's Disease (AMP-AD) program’s open-science enterprise, which has provided more than 500 new candidate targets for Alzheimer’s disease, served as the foundation for the new centers.

 “Through these centers, NIH will expand the use of open-science and open-source principles to de-risk novel drug targets with the goal of facilitating the development of new treatments for Alzheimer’s,” said NIH Director Francis S. Collins, M.D., Ph.D.

 With the growing aging population, Alzheimer’s disease is among the greatest public health challenges of the 21st century.
 It affects an estimated 5.6 million people age 65 and older in the U.S. alone, a number that could rise as high as 14 million by 2050 without effective treatment and prevention.
 There are few current treatments approved by the U.S. Food and Drug Administration, and several recent, late-stage clinical trials testing disease-modifying drug candidates have failed.